Microb-vn/pyEasyMountFolders/README.md

 INFO: Normal user rob found; expect a sudo password login during this script execution!
 INFO: Checking required working directory /home/rob/Documenten/GitHub/EasyMountFolders/.cache
 INFO: Working directory is available
-INFO: Based on trigger command used, the script assumes that -RefreshCredentials No and -MappingsFile folders.default.json is to be used.
+INFO: Based on trigger command used, the script assumes that -MappingsFile folders.default.json is to be used.
-INFO: Start the unmount of previously mounted drives [sudo] wachtwoord voor rob:
+INFO: Start the unmount of previously mounted drives
-INFO: Unmounting network share //192.168.123.253/video from mountpoint /home/rob/nassie/video
-INFO: Unmounting network share //192.168.123.253/homes/rob from mountpoint /home/rob/nassie/rob
-INFO: Unmounting network share //192.168.123.253/audio from mountpoint /home/rob/nassie/audio
+INFO: No drives found to unmount
 INFO: Checking the contents of /home/rob/Documenten/GitHub/EasyMountFolders/folders.default.json
 INFO: No anomalies found in /home/rob/Documenten/GitHub/EasyMountFolders/folders.default.json
 INFO: Start creating the drive mappings
 INFO: Checking host 192.168.123.253
 INFO: Found; getting the credentials for host 192.168.123.253 to create mapping to remote folder video
-INFO: Attemtping to map remote folder to ~/nassie/video
+INFO: Attemtping to map remote folder to ~/nassie/video [sudo] wachtwoord voor rob:
 INFO: mapping action executed, network folder is now available in ~/nassie/video
 INFO: Checking host 192.168.123.253
 INFO: Found; getting the credentials for host 192.168.123.253 to create mapping to remote folder homes/rob
 INFO: Attemtping to map remote folder to ~/nassie/rob
 INFO: mapping action executed, network folder is now available in ~/nassie/rob
 INFO: Checking host 192.168.123.253
-INFO: Found; getting the credentials for host 192.168.123.253 to create mapping to remote folder audio
+INFO: Found; getting the credentials for host 192.168.123.253 to create mapping to remote folder Download
-INFO: Attemtping to map remote folder to ~/nassie/audio
+INFO: Attemtping to map remote folder to ~/nassie/download
-INFO: mapping action executed, network folder is now available in ~/nassie/audio
+INFO: mapping action executed, network folder is now available in ~/nassie/download
 INFO: Done!
+This window will close in 5 seconds
 ```